siddarthvader/angular-httpshooter/readme.md

 # Angular-httpshooter
-> A factory written in angular 1.0+ which makes/shoots http calls asynchronously.
+> A factory written in angular 1.0+ which makes/shoots all http calls collectively asynchronously.

 Angular-httpshooter makes all your api calls asynchronous, idea behind it to make the connection between server and client single threaded, it means shooting only one call at a point of time and wait for the response from server to launch the next call.

 > It blocks duplicate calls on the basis or either `url` or `data`, you can configure it according to your need.